 Consider finding a good financial planner to advise you as to the best strategy for your age.

 Here are words that should be etched in stone—live below your means.
 That doesn’t mean going without.
 It means being frugal.
-It’s also worthwhile to note that most millionaires don’t drive luxury cars or live in mansions.
-They’re the couple next door, driving a ten-year old car that they’ve taken care to maintain.
+It’s also worthwhile to note that most millionaires what they spend their money on, they save, and they invest.
 That’s why they’re millionaires.
-They watch what they spend their money on, they save, and they invest.

 Before making a purchase, especially a major one, it’s a good idea to wait about thirty days.
 Buying on impulse can be a major way for money to leak out of your business and your life.
 After a thirty-day cooling off period, you may find the item isn’t as needed or important as you originally thought.
 If you still want it after thirty or so days, go ahead and buy it.